LINC-8: Purpose

 The LINC-8 was built as a laboratory computer.
-It was small enough to fit in a laboratory environment, provided modest computing power at a low price, and included hardware capabilities necessary to monitor and control experiments.
+It is small enough to fit in a laboratory environment, provided modest computing power at a low price, and included hardware capabilities necessary to monitor and control experiments.

-The LINCtape magnetic tape drive, designed by Wesley A. Clark for the LINC, was suitable for handling in a laboratory environment, and the tapes could be carelessly pocketed, dropped, or even pierced and cut without losing the data stored on them.
+The LINCtape magnetic tape drive, designed by Wesley A. Clark for the LINC, is suitable for handling in a laboratory environment, and the tapes can be carelessly pocketed, dropped, or even pierced and cut without losing the data stored on them.

 Current status

 In 1969, DEC improved upon the LINC-8 with the PDP-12, a similar combination computer for lab use, and the LINC-8 was cancelled.
 Few LINC-8 computers were ever built, numbering only in the low hundreds, and so the model is a rare sight today.

 As of 2008, a project to emulate the LINC-8 on modern hardware is underway within the Update computer society at Uppsala University.